Wildlife Tracks & Traces

 This 1-day Wildlife Tracks & Traces Walking Workshop is a full day of hiking and learning to identify and interpret the tracks and other signs that wildlife leave behind as they go about their business.

 Winter or summer, spring or fall, animals leave evidence of their nature and their day to day lives in the tracks and other traces that they leave behind.
 With practice and training, all of us can identify species by their tracks, general trail patterns, scats and other traces that they leave behind.
-The pages and pictures in your favourite field guides are a wealth of information, but nothing compares to the time spent with a knowledgeable teacher.
+The pages and pictures in your favourite field guides are a wealth of information, but nothing compares to the time spent in the field with a knowledgeable teacher.
 Spend the day with a small group of like-minded nature-curious individuals on a daylong hike at a local wilderness park or natural area.
 When we see something interesting, we will stop, watch, investigate, and learn together.
 Learn the key questions to ask while viewing wildlife or encountering wildlife tracks and sign.
 Nature will set the syllabus, and learning will only be limited by the endurance of our curiosity (and the available daylight).
 This workshop can be conducted at any time of year, though the focus and curriculum may change from season to season.

 Duration: 1-day (~6 to 8 hours of field based learning)